 - Season the tortillas with salt after the oil, and before baking.
 If you wait until after they bake, the salt won’t stick.
 I use Coarse Sea Salt, because I like to see the salt on my chips

 - For best results, bake the tortillas on a Baking Sheet.
 The tortillas will take 7-10 minutes to bake.
 I always check at 8 minutes.
 Don’t leave them too long, or you will have burnt tortilla chips

 - The tortillas may be just a little chewy in the center when they come out of the oven.
 That’s okay, because they will finish crisping as they rest.

 I always make more Baked Tortilla Chips than I need.
 See, even when I’m at home I can’t control myself!
 Taking the extra chips from a restaurant is usually frowned upon.
 But when you’re at home, put them into a Zip Lock Food Storage Bag, and they will stay fresh for 3-4 days.
 Honestly though, they probably won’t last that long.

 SERVING OPTIONS FOR BAKED TORTILLA CHIPS

-Sometimes simple is best, so I usually serve my Baked Tortilla Chips with guacamole, salsa, or my Chuy’s Creamy Jalapeno Dip.
+Sometimes simple is best, so I usually serve Baked Tortilla Chips with guacamole, salsa, or my Chuy’s Creamy Jalapeno Dip.
 They will also work great as a side for my Crispy Chicken Fajita Wrap.
 Of course, they are also a perfect snack with any margarita!

 SHOP THIS RECIPE